nerdyversary

 77def construct( 78 duration_in_years: float, 79 symbols: list[NumberSymbol] | None = None, 80 max_power: int = 5, 81 tolerance: float = 0.5, 82 factor_lim: int = 10, 83): 84 """ 85 For a given `duration_in_years`, find nice and nerdy approximations using the list 86 of defined `symbols`.
 The `max_power` is the largest exponent that is considered 87 for the `symbols`, while `factor_lim` ensures that the factors in the enumerator 88 and denominator don't get too large.
 An approximation is considred good enough, 89 when it is withing the `tolerance`, which must be given in days.
 90 91 Example: 92 >>> duration_in_years = 2 * 3.1416 / 2.7183 93 >>> [res for res in construct(duration_in_years)] 94 [2*pi*exp(-1)] 95 """ 96 if symbols is None: 97 symbols = SYMBOLS_LIST.copy() 98 99 for enum_pow in range(max_power + 1): 100 for denom_pow in range(max_power + 1): 101 # exponents of enum & denom 0 means approximation is fraction 102 if enum_pow == denom_pow == 0: 103 continue 104 105 for enum_sym in symbols: 106 for denom_sym in symbols: 107 # don't consider same symbol in enumerator and denominator 108 if enum_sym == denom_sym: 109 continue 110 111 enum_expr = enum_sym ** enum_pow 112 denom_expr = denom_sym ** denom_pow 113 114 ratio = float((duration_in_years * denom_expr / enum_expr).evalf()) 115 enum_fac, denom_fac = round(ratio, 2).as_integer_ratio() 116 117 if enum_fac > factor_lim or denom_fac > factor_lim: 118 continue 119 120 expression = (enum_fac * enum_expr) / (denom_fac * denom_expr) 121 approx = float(expression.evalf()) 122 difference = np.abs(duration_in_years - approx) 123 124 if difference * DAYS_PER_YEAR < tolerance: 125 yield expression

-, find nice and nerdy approximations using the list
+For a given duration_in_years, find nice and nerdy approximations using the list

-is the largest exponent that is considered
+of defined symbols.
+The max_power is the largest exponent that is considered

-ensures that the factors in the enumerator
+for the symbols, while factor_lim ensures that the factors in the enumerator

 and denominator don't get too large.
 An approximation is considred good enough,

-, which must be given in days.
+when it is withing the tolerance, which must be given in days.

 Example: